europeana/portal.js/packages/portal/docs/style/BootstrapVue/Alert.md

     show
     variant="dark"
   >
-    This is a dark variant alert and it is configured to be dismissible
+    This is a dark variant alert and it is configured to not be dismissible
   </b-alert>
 ```